Merkel heads for tough Trump talks on trade, Iran nuclear deal - Journal du Cameroun

 – ‘Difficult partner’ –

+The talks won’t be helped by the rocky relations between Germany’s veteran leader and the billionaire and former reality TV star in the White House.

-Trump has repeatedly berated the EU’s top economy for its huge trade surplus with the US and spending too little on NATO joint defence.
+Trump has repeatedly berated the EU’s top economy for its huge trade surplus with the United States and spending too little on NATO joint defence.

 “Angela Merkel is on her third US president in her long tenure as chancellor of Germany,” said think-tank the German Marshall Fund of the United States.